dfinity/ICRC/ICRCs/ICRC-103/ICRC-103.md

 * If `from_account` is not provided, it is instantiated as `Account{caller_principal, first_subaccount}`.
 * If `from_account.subaccount` is not provided, it is instantiated with `first_subaccount`.

-If the ledger implements the private version of the standard, then the endpoint returns the empty list if `from_account.owner ≠ caller_principal`.
+If the ledger implements the private version of the standard, the endpoint returns an empty list when `from_account.owner ≠ caller_principal`.

 Otherwise, the endpoint returns a list of records of the form `(account_1, account_2, allowance)` in lexicographic order, with `account_1.owner = from_account.owner`.
  * If `prev_spender` is provided the list starts with the allowance immediately succeeding `(from_account, prev_spender)`.
  * If `prev_spender` is not provided the list starts with the first allowance from `from_account`.

-The list is limited to at most `take` entries but not more than the maximum number of entries specified in `icrc103:max_returned_allowances`.
+The list is limited to at most `take` entries but not more than the maximum number of entries specified in `icrc103:max_take_value`.

 ## 5. Example Using Symbolic Values